balb/lakka-playlists/README.md

 Playlists use FBNeo original ROMS, falling back to working clones or mame2003-plus ROMS where required to make games work.

+* Some games need mame2010.
+See below. *

 View the full list of games [here](https://github.com/balb/lakka-playlists/blob/main/ArcadePlaylists.csv).

 Any comments or suggestions - https://www.reddit.com/r/RetroArch/comments/x0n3lq/arcade_playlists_for_fbneo_mame_based_on_console/